Skip to main content

 Q: What if a learner doesn't have a camera or microphone?

-If you've set "Required to proceed" to ON and they truly cannot submit, they'll be stuck.
-Consider this when deciding whether to require submissions for all learners.
+For images: upload an existing photo.
+For audio: upload a pre-recorded file from another device.
+If "Required to proceed" is ON and they can't submit, they'll be stuck — consider this when deciding whether to require submissions.

 Q: Can I set a minimum or maximum duration for audio recordings?

 Not currently.
-The 3-minute maximum is enforced by the platform, but you can't set custom durations.
-However, you can guide learners in your prompt: "Keep your response between 60-90 seconds."
+The 3-minute maximum is enforced by the platform.
+Guide learners in your prompt: "Keep your response between 60-90 seconds."

 Q: Do submissions count toward course completion?